I love the Big Island. You get a more more diverse experience than any of the other islands.

 We typically fly into the Keahole airport.
 The airport is in the middle of an old lava flow which is still mostly barren rock.
 The airport tends to be hot and uninviting.
 If you are coming from Kauai getting off the plane might come as a shock and you might wonder if you have made a mistake.
 Fear not.
 The Big Island has a lot going for it.

 Around 15 minutes south of the airport is the city of Kailua-Kona.
 This is the largest city on the island.
 There are a lot of condos, vacation homes, and few big hotels, as well as a number of small shopping centers.
 Kailua-Kona isn’t particularly Hawaiian, it could easily be a resort town in Florida.
 We found the Walmart to be one of the best places to pick up miscellaneous items.
-Across from the Walmart used to be a Border’s Bookstore which had a great selection of books about Hawaii.

 The old airport grounds are now a large public beach.
 The marina at south end of the town is the debarking location of the Fair Wind, one of the better snorkeling cruises in the islands.
 The Fair Wind has a lot of repeat business which speaks to how they treat guests.
 Like most cruises the boat leaves early in the morning with a continental breakfast, sails down the coast to the Captain Cook Monument where they anchor off the coast for snorkeling and lunch before returning to the marina.
-They also have a smaller faster boat which goes to two destinations incluing one that almost always has sea turttles.
+They also have a smaller faster boat which goes to two destinations including one that almost always has sea turtles.
 Joshua Lambus sometimes leads underwater tours.
 Hawaii Forest and Trail arranges a number of outdoor tours.

 Hawaiian Oasis is a very peaceful B&B which is a modest drive from Kailua-Kona.
 The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
 When opened it was featured in Sunset magazine in April 1995 as one of the ten most beautiful places to stay in the west.
 The facilities include a weight and exercise room, Jacuzzi, lap pool with BBQ area, tennis court, access to a washer / dryer, and WiFi Internet access.